Eye pattern: Modulation

 Each form of baseband modulation produces an eye pattern with a unique appearance.

 NRZ

 The eye pattern of a NRZ signal should consist of two clearly distinct levels with smooth transitions between them.

 MLT-3

 The eye pattern of a MLT-3 signal should consist of three clearly distinct levels (nominally -1, 0, +1 from bottom to top).
 The 0 level should be located at zero volts and the overall shape should be symmetric about the horizontal axis.
 The +1 and -1 states should have equal amplitude.
-There should be smooth transitions from the 0 state to the +1 and -1 states, however there should be no direct transitions from the -1 to +1 state.
+There should be smooth transitions from the 0 state to the +1 and -1 states, however there should be no direct transitions from the -1 to +1 state (which would indicate the signal is PAM-3 rather than MLT-3).

 PAM

-The eye pattern of a PAM signal should consist of N clearly distinct levels (depending on the PAM order, for example PAM-4 should have four levels).
+The eye pattern of a PAM signal should consist of N clearly distinct levels (depending on the PAM order, for example PAM-4 should have four levels and PAM-3 should have three).
 The overall shape should be symmetric about the horizontal axis and the spacing of all levels should be uniform.